cuchaz/jfxgl/CONTRIBUTING.md

 Well, mostly.

 (You may need to "Refresh" the project, so Eclipse detects the classpath changes made by Jerkar.
-Also, double check you configured Jerkar's classpath variables in Eclipse).
+Also, double check you configured Jerkar's [classpath variables][install-jerkar] in Eclipse).

 We should get some compiler errors for the JFXGL project.
 Eclipse will bury them in a sea of errors from the other projects, but you can filter the "Problems" view by going to its menu (it looks